updated

 This host offers a language exchange

 Education is a big part of the Mobile Library and as such various opportunities arise to not only teach, but also learn language in a cultural exchange setting.
-French and Malagasy are languages we can teach.
-In Madagascar Malagasy is the first language, French is second and English is third.
+In Madagascar, Malagasy is the first language, French the second and English the third.

 • Accommodation